God's Philosophers: Renaissance and Reformation

 Hannam then turns to the rise of humanism and its impact on science and technology in chapter fourteen.

 While Humanists recovered ancient Greek mathematical texts, Hannam rejects their advances made in philosophy during this period.
 Moreover, he states that the Protestant Reformation broke the Catholic Church’s ability to control science however also made it less accepting of new ideas.

 In chapter sixteen, Hannam demonstrates how human dissection advanced the understanding of the human body.
 The myth removed by Hannam is that the medieval Church opposed human dissection: "If the Catholic Church had really objected strongly to human dissections, they would not have rapidly become part of the syllabus in every major European medical school."

-Chapter seventeen relates the story of how Nicolaus Copernicus (1473-1543) supposed that the earth orbited the sun, and not the other way around as was the consensus at the time.
-Hannam again suggests that Copernicus owed his theory to much earlier scholars such as John Buridan who in 1350 proposed that sunrise and sunset was caused by the earth moving, and not the sun.Chapter eighteen shows how Copernicus’s theory was adopted by Johann Kepler (1571–1630).
+Chapter seventeen relates the story of how Nicolaus Copernicus (1473-1543) supposed that the Earth orbited the Sun, and not the other way around as was the consensus at the time.
+Hannam again suggests that Copernicus owed his theory to much earlier scholars such as John Buridan who in 1350 proposed that sunrise and sunset was caused by the Earth moving, and not the Sun.Chapter eighteen shows how Copernicus’s theory was adopted by Johannes Kepler (1571–1630).

 Galileo

-The last three chapters focus on Galileo and his contemporaries, who is probably the most well-known among the scientists supposedly persecuted by the Church.
+The last three chapters focus on Galileo and his contemporaries, who is probably the most well known among the scientists supposedly persecuted by the Church.
 Hannam suggests that Galileo borrowed ideas from earlier thinkers and used them to construct his own theories about matter and motion: "Galileo pulled together many of the strands of medieval thought to form the basis of modern science."
+According to Hannam, Galileo not only did not recognised his scientific debts towards his medieval predecessors, but he even plagiarised Nicole Oresme and William Heytesbury regarding the theory of falling bodies and the aforementioned mean speed theorem.
+In this, he comments, Galileo was "not quite honest about the extent to which he draws on prior work".For Hannam Galileo certainly contributed to the progress of science, but only from an experimental, not theoretical, point of view.
+However, the famous experiment with rolling balls down an inclined plane was also performed by Giovanni Marliani more than a hundred years earlier, even if the hypothesis he wanted to demonstrate, unlike Galileo, was wrong.